python-jsonschema/jsonschema/docs/validate.rst

         an invalid schema can lead to undefined behavior.
 See `IValidator.check_schema` to validate a schema first.
     :argument types:

         .. deprecated:: 2.7.0

             Instead, create a custom type checker and extend the validator.

-See :ref:`validating-types` for details.
+            See `validating-types` for details.

         If used, this overrides or extends the list of known type when validating the :validator:`type` property.
 Should map strings (type